Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 3. Foundation Building (3 months)

-After Adaptive Granularity Strategy:
+After Adaptive Granularity Governance: The Khan Microservice Pattern:

 Outcome: Team could focus on business value instead of infrastructure